 Each angler in your group will take turns casting and battling with the fish.
 The mate will fix everything and hand you over the rod, and then it’s showtime!

+Choosing the right trip is important if you want to really enjoy your time onboard.
 Before you book your spot, consider these questions:

 What’s your budget?

 If you can afford to go on a six-hour trip or longer, do it.
 Here’s why: traveling to and from the best fishing grounds can take three or four hours total.
 This leaves you with a solid three hours of fishing.
 If you’re a newbie, you’ll need some time to get used to it before you start reeling in pounds of flaky fish.

 Six-hour trips for adults range from $75 to $80, while kids need to pay about $10 less.
 Again, this varies across party boats, but you can always find a good deal in Destin.
 Four-hour trips will cost roughly $65, but you won’t have the time to head further out where the good fish are.

 Longer trips are definitely the best option for people with some experience.
 They run somewhere around the $100 mark and last for about 10 hours.
 It’s possible to go fishing longer than that too.
 But in that case, go on a private charter and save yourself some time.